tennjugu/Weather_App/README.md

 3. Generate an API key by following their API documentation.

-4. Replace the placeholder API key in the JavaScript code with your own key.
+4. Replace config.API_KEY in the JavaScript code with your own key.

 ```javascript
 const myKey = config.API_KEY

 ```

 5. Save the changes and retest the Weather App with your own API key.